-Working de-energised
+Working De-energised

-(49) Electrical work on energised electrical equipment is prohibited.
-Before electrical work is carried out it must be tested by a competent person to ensure it is not energised.
+(39) Electrical work on energised electrical equipment is prohibited.
+Before electrical work is carried out, a competent person must test it to ensure it is not energised.
 All precautions must be taken to prevent de-energised equipment from being inadvertently re-energised by isolating and locking out circuits/equipment intended to be worked on.
-Refer to HRP22 Lock out tag out Procedure.
+Refer to HRP22 Lock/tag out Procedure.